Saravanan-stack/DataAnalystProjects/README.md

 # DataAnalystProjects
-Welcome to my Data Analyst project repository!
-This collection highlights the hands-on projects I’ve completed using SQL, Python, Power BI, Tableau, and Excel, showcasing my skills in data cleaning, analysis, visualization, dashboarding, and reporting.
+Welcome to my Data Analyst Portfolio!
+This repository showcases a collection of real-world data analysis projects built using tools such as SQL, Power BI, Tableau, Excel, and Python.